morfishman/Python_Project_Template_Logger_Ootb/README.md

-Here’s the revised README structure with your additional instructions:

----

 # Python Project Template with Logger (Out of the Box)

 This Python project template comes with a pre-configured logger to help you get started quickly.
 Simply run the provided `.exe` file to generate a project structure with logging set up for you.